-With the success of John Milius’s Conan the Barbarian the movie going public were treated to an onslaught of Conan rip-offs of varying degrees of quality (mostly ranging from poor to terrible), but the very first one was Albert Pyun’s The Sword and the Sorcerer and it surprisingly doesn’t suck.
-I’m not saying it’s a great example of the genre, the plot makes little to no sense, but there is a lot of fun to be had with this flick.
+With the success of John Boorman’s Excalibur the movie-going public was treated to an onslaught of fantasy films of varying degrees of quality, mostly ranging from poor to terrible, but Albert Pyun’s directorial debut The Sword and the Sorcerer is a surprisingly decent offering.
+I’m not saying it’s a great example of the genre, the plot makes little to no sense and the two villain aspect didn’t quite work, but there is a lot of fun to be had with this flick.

-The movie has your prerequisite narration to give us a taste of the world we are about to enter, “Know you now of days long past.
-The time when the world was young, when sorcery thrived and wild adventure was forever in the offing.”
-This narration is heard over the opening scene of the villainous King Titus Cromwell (Richard Lynch) and his men rowing ashore Tomb Island (Tip #1 do not visit places called Tomb Island), and with the help of a witch they resurrect Xusia of Delos (Richard Moll), a long dead sorcerer who Cromwell needs to further his plans of conquest.
+The movie begins with your prerequisite narration to give us a taste of the world we are about to enter, “Know you now of days long past.
+The time when the world was young when sorcery thrived and wild adventure was forever in the offing.”
+This narration is heard over the opening scene of the villainous King Titus Cromwell (Richard Lynch) and his men rowing ashore Tomb Island (Tip #1 do not visit places called Tomb Island), and with the help of a witch, they resurrect Xusia of Delos (Richard Moll), a long-dead sorcerer who Cromwell needs to further his plans of conquest.

-It turns out that the awesome kingdom of Ehdan has been able to fend off the armies of King Cromwell so he was forced to turn to the dark arts to defeat King Richard (Christopher Cary), the noble ruler of Ehdan.
-With the help of the Xusia and his evil magic the armies of King Richard are defeated, and instead of preparing for a siege Richard tells the Queen to take the royal heirs and flee the kingdom while he himself will ride off to face Cromwell.
-But before he rides off to certain doom he entrusts his youngest son Talon with his magnificent triple-bladed sword, instructing the boy to avenge his death should it occur.
+It turns out that the awesome kingdom of Ehdan has been able to fend off the armies of King Cromwell for years so Cromwell is forced to turn to the dark arts to defeat King Richard (Christopher Cary), the noble ruler of Ehdan.
+With the help of the Xusia and his evil magic, the armies of King Richard are defeated but instead of preparing for a siege, Richard tells the Queen to take the royal heirs and flee the kingdom while he himself will ride off to face Cromwell, yet he does pause his ride to certain doom to entrusts his youngest son Talon with his magnificent triple-bladed sword, instructing the boy to avenge his death should it occur.

-Meanwhile Cromwell, a complete moustache twirling dick, is concerned about having an evil sorcerer on the payroll so while Xusia is weak, battle conjuring magic takes a lot out of you, he tries to kill the sorcerer with a good ole treacherous stabbing.
+Meanwhile, Cromwell, a complete moustache-twirling dick, is concerned about having an evil sorcerer on the payroll so while Xusia is weak after a day of “battle conjuring magic” he tries to kill the sorcerer with a good ole treacherous stabbing.
 Xusia me have been weakened but he certainly wasn’t down and out so he is able to escape by jumping off a cliff to the raging seas below.
-Talon on the other hand rushes out to find his father to see if he needs any avenging, he does.
+Talon, on the other hand, rushes out to find his father to see if he needs any avenging, he does.
 Richard has been killed and Talon even sees Cromwell murder his mother and make off with his younger sister.
-With the use of the triple-bladed sword Talon manages to escape Cromwell’s men.
+With the use of the triple-bladed sword, Talon manages to escape Cromwell’s men.

 Note: Not only can this triple-bladed broadsword launch the two outside blades like pneumatically powered missiles but the thing even has a fourth blade hidden in the hilt.
 Resurrected evil sorcerers are more easily believable than this being a weapon anybody could wield successfully.

 The film’s narrator returns to tell us, “For years the boy was to be hunted, but Cromwell’s assassin found not a trace.
 Talon had simply vanished into the void.”
-We get a fade to black than the narrator tells us that years have passed and that rumors are passing among the outland kingdoms of a fearless adventurer, “These rumors grew into legend about this man who was at once a buccaneer, a slave, a rogue, a general!”
-Strangely enough this awesome man, who seems to have co-opted Conan’s life story, goes by the name Talon.
-So somehow he has managed to elude Cromwell’s assassin yet never changed his name and carries that same freaky triple-bladed sword the king owned?
+We get a fade to black then the narrator tells us that years have passed and that rumours are passing among the outland kingdoms of a fearless adventurer, “These rumours grew into a legend about this man who was at once a buccaneer, a slave, a rogue, a general!”
+Strangely enough, this awesome man, who seems to have co-opted Conan’s life story, goes by the name Talon.
+How he has managed to elude Cromwell’s assassin without even changing his name is beyond me, he even carries that same freaky triple-bladed sword the king owned, so Cromwell clearly needed better lackeys.
 I think Cromwell’s assassins were taking the money and just hanging out in bars because Talon was being about as circumspect as James Bond.

-During all these years the sorcerer Xusia slowly healed from the treacherous attack he suffered at the hands of Cromwell, and his machinations to avenge himself on the traitorous king are just about to bare fruit.
-The once peaceful kingdom of Ehdan is now fraught with rebellion; Prince Mikah (Simon MacCorkindale), cousin to the late King Richard and claimant to the throne, is not so secretly gathering men to help him take the throne (and I mean “not so secretly” as in the bartender asks any knuckle dragger that enters the bar if they want to join the rebellion), and with the aid of Cromwell’s own chief advisor Machelli (George Maharis) they hope to see Cromwell overthrown the very next day.
+During all these years the sorcerer Xusia has been slowly healing himself from that treacherous attack he suffered at the hands of Cromwell and his machinations to avenge himself on the traitorous king are just about to bear fruit.
+The once peaceful kingdom of Ehdan is now fraught with rebellion; Prince Mikah (Simon MacCorkindale), son to the late King’s chief advisor and claimant to the throne, is not so secretly gathering men to help him take the throne (and I mean “not so secretly” as in the bartender asks any knuckle dragger that enters the bar if they want to join the rebellion), and with the aid of Cromwell’s own chief advisor Machelli (George Maharis) they hope to see Cromwell overthrown the very next day.

-But it turns out that not only does Machelli betray Prince Mikah to Cromwell but he’s actually Xusia in disguise and this is all part of his plan to destroy Cromell.
-He’s been playing both sides against each other.
-Political maneuvering and fermenting rebellion isn’t what one expects from a practitioner of the dark arts which is really what makes the sorcerer the most interesting “person” in this movie.
+But it turns out that not only does Machelli betray Prince Mikah to Cromwell but he’s actually Xusia in disguise and this is all part of his plan to destroy Cromwell as he’s been playing both sides against each other.
+Political maneuvering and fermenting rebellion aren’t what one expects from a practitioner of the dark arts which is really what makes the sorcerer the most interesting “person” in this movie.

-When Prince Micah is betrayed and captured by Cromwell’s men his sister Alana (Kathleen Beller) finds herself about to be raped by some of Cromwell’s guards, but then Talon shows up and defeats them with nothing but half eaten leg of mutton.
+When Prince Micah is betrayed and captured by Cromwell’s men, his sister Alana (Kathleen Beller) finds herself about to be raped by some of Cromwell’s guards, but then Talon shows up and defeats them with nothing but a half-eaten leg of mutton.
 Alana offers to pay Talon to rescue her brother but he isn’t interested in gold coins, he wants one night of sexual bliss with Alana as payment.
 A desperate Alana agrees but even before Talon can leave the room to fulfill his end of the deal they learn that a group of Micah’s rebels are trapped in a cave and are about to be killed by Cromwell’s Red Dragon Archers.
-Alana asks Talon to go and help them and when he asks “What am I to be paid for this small chore?”
+Alana asks Talon to go and help them but he quickly asks “What am I to be paid for this small chore?”
 She tells him, “You are being paid enough for a thousand such tasks.”
-Talon responds, “I can’t wait to bed you wench.
-You raise my expectations.”
+Talon responds, “I can’t wait to bed you wench, you raise my expectations.”

-For a Conan the Barbarian rip-off this film doesn’t just go with a simple boy grows up to get revenge story, but instead it is one of the most complicated Sword & Sorcery movies I’ve ever seen.
-The script to this movie is so over plotted it’s quite amazing that they managed to fit it all into the movie’s 104 minute running time.
-Here’s a “quick” breakdown:
+For a Conan the Barbarian rip-off this film doesn’t just go with a simple boy who grows up to get revenge story, instead, it is one of the most complicated Sword & Sorcery movies I’ve ever seen, the script to this movie is so overplotted it’s quite amazing that they managed to fit it all into the movie’s 104-minute running time.
+To help you out here’s a “quick” breakdown:

 • Cromwell raises dead sorcerer to defeat rival kingdom.

-• Rival kingdom is defeated and Cromwell tries to kill off sorcerer.
+• Rival kingdom is defeated and Cromwell tries to kill off the sorcerer.

 • Son of defeated king flees after seeing his father and mother killed and sister captured.